dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 ### TODO:

 - add button to reset data
+- add sliders to allow particles to move offscreen (which won't work with gradient physics)

 - balance rCoefficient with particle count
   - either this or add correction for thermal velocity
     - when thermal velocity is too high, set uniform to scale down particleAttributes values